About Our Fellowship Curriculum

 - This is a multi-institutional weekly conference for real-time discussion of cases seen on the immunocompromised host consult services at BIDMC, BCH, and Dana Farber Cancer Institute.
 Primary data is reviewed electronically, extensive differential diagnoses are generated, current literature pertaining to the case is discussed, and management decisions are made and critiqued.

-- Directed by Dr. Wendy Stead (ID) and Dr. Ayesha Abdeen (Orthopaedics), this quarterly interdisciplinary case conference attended by ID and Orthopedic faculty/trainees, advanced practice practitioners and microbiology staff, reviews complicated orthopaedic infections and related literature informing clinical decisions about diagnosis and treatment of these infections.
+- Directed by Dr. Wendy Stead (ID) and Dr. Dr. Jacob Drew (Orthopedics), this quarterly interdisciplinary case conference attended by ID and Orthopedic faculty/trainees, advanced practice practitioners and microbiology staff, reviews complicated orthopedic infections and related literature informing clinical decisions about diagnosis and treatment of these infections.

 ID Core Curriculum Case Conference